-It's a thrill to hear your little one begin to sound out words and read stories — but it can be difficult to listen to his halting pronunciation, missed words, and other mistakes.
-How can you help him learn without stifling his confidence or turning reading time into a chore?
-It can be a tough call, but these guidelines will help.
+It's a thrill to hear your little one begin to sound out words and read stories on his own, but it can be difficult to listen to his halting pronunciation, missed words, and other mistakes.
+How can you help your child learn without stifling his confidence or turning reading time into a chore?
+The tips below will help parents instill confidence while making read-aloud time fun for everyone.
+A great chance to put this advice into practice is World Read Aloud Day, on February 1.
+Check out our recommended read-alouds for the big day — because raising kids who love to read starts with a great, engaging story

 - Speak up for sense.
 An exception to the stay-mum rule: Gently correct your child if he alters the meaning of a sentence by skipping or substituting an important word.

 - Help with stumpers.
-If your child encounters a new, difficult word that is key to understanding the sentence or passage she's reading, or that recurs frequently, step in to pronounce and define it for her.
+If your child encounters a new or difficult word that is key to understanding the sentence or passage she's reading, or that recurs frequently, step in to pronounce and define it for her.

 - Answer appeals.
 When he asks for help, give it.
-Encourage him to figure words out on his own, but if he's genuinely stumped, come to her aid so he doesn't get frustrated.
+Encourage him to figure words out on his own, but if he's genuinely stumped, come to his aid so he doesn't get frustrated.

 - Encore!
 When she finishes a passage or a story, ask her to read it again.
 Your interest is a confidence-booster, and the extra practice with familiar text will also boost both her skills and her self-esteem.

 - Notice patterns.
-If your child repeats the same kinds of errors frequently, mention this to the teacher.
+If your child repeats the same kinds of errors frequently, you can mention this to the teacher.
 A pattern of similar mistakes may be a sign of trouble.
-The teacher can help you diagnose it and get help quickly.
+The teacher can help you diagnose an issue and get help quickly.